emmahewson/island-bees/README.md

 - [Figma:](https://www.figma.com/) Used to develop the wireframes in to a full site design including colours, fonts, proportions etc
 - [Google Fonts:](https://fonts.google.com/) Used to select & import the fonts to the project (Oxygen & Source Sans 3)
+- [Lucidchart](https://www.lucidchart.com/pages/) To create the flow diagram of the website
+- [DrawSQL](https://drawsql.app/) Used to visually design the database schema
 - [ChatGPT:](https://chat.openai.com/auth/login) Used to generate copy to populate site (not used for any code)
 - [Adobe Illustrator:](https://www.adobe.com/uk/products/illustrator.html) Used to create the site logo
 - [Adobe Photoshop:](https://www.adobe.com/uk/products/photoshop.html) Used to crop, adjust and resize the photos to optimise them for the site